Type 1 diabetes – how to control your blood sugar with fewer carbs

 Total carbs vs. net carbs

 At Diet Doctor, we generally recommend counting only the digestible (net) carbs in whole foods.
-Dr. Bernstein recommends that people with type 1 diabetes count some or all of the fiber, as high-fiber foods cause more distension of the stomach that may trigger the release of hormones that can raise blood sugar.
-19 It is important to be aware that there are no published studies that have discussed this effect.
+Dr. Bernstein recommends that people with type 1 diabetes count some or all of the fiber, as high-fiber foods may distend the stomach and trigger the release of hormones that can raise blood sugar.
+23 It is important to be aware that there are no published studies that have discussed this effect.
 However, some people with type 1 diabetes have confirmed that counting at least a portion of fiber in foods works best when calculating insulin dosages.

 Eat more protein and healthy fat

-Fat has had a bad reputation as we have been told it increases our risk of heart disease.
+In recent years, dietary fat has received criticism for increasing the risk of heart disease.
 However many fats are recognized by everyone to be healthy, particularly unsaturated fats found in plants, oily fish and meat.
-Attitudes are also changing about saturated fats (found in dairy and meat), and are no longer regarded as always unhealthy.
+Attitudes are also changing about saturated fats (found in dairy and meat), which are no longer always regarded as unhealthy.24

-The main danger with fats relates to trans-fats, which are artificially manufactured and found mainly in highly-processed foods.
-Eating good quality, unprocessed or minimally processed fat-containing foods can ensure you maintain a healthy calorie intake when using a low-carb approach.
-Fat increases satiety and reduces hunger between meals, making it less likely you will be tempted by high-carb snacks.
+Eating good quality, minimally processed fat-containing foods can ensure you maintain a healthy calorie intake when using a low-carb approach.

 Treat hypoglycemia appropriately